pawelkat/s5mRest/README.md

 ## New Generation Flashcards.

 The web-app aims to combine the traditional way of learning using popular flashcards with another fast-learning method that uses associations of texts and images in form similar to mindmaps.
 Traditional flashcards uses only textual information and human reason doesn't memorize it efficiently.
-Using the mindmap that associates the given term with related images and other words/terms is more natural for our brain.
+Using the mindmap that associates the given term with related images and other words/terms is more natural for our brains.

 ![screenshot](screenshot1.png)
 ### Features